-Capture Activities.-During August 2016, 8 animals were captured in the Lions Head-Mt.
+Capture Activities.-During August 2017, 8 animals (males, n=4; females, n=4) were captured in the Lions Head-Mt.
 Sinclair areas.
 All animals were simultaneously marked with GPS (TGW-4590) and lightweight VHF (Telonics MOD-410) radio-collars.
-Since 2005, 126 mountain goats have been radio-marked in the Lions Head and Sinclair Mountain study areas; GPS location data has been compiled for 82 animals within this area.
-Currently, 30 animals are marked in these two areas; all other previously deployed collars have either remotely released or animals have died.
+Since 2005, 136 mountain goats have been radio-marked in the Lions Head and Sinclair Mountain study areas; GPS location data has been compiled for 82 animals within this area.
+Currently (as of 3/1/2018), 22 animals are marked in these two areas; all other previously deployed collars have either remotely released or animals have died.
 Annual capture activities are important for maintaining adequate sample sizes and compensating for natural or scheduled collar losses.